Need To Know

 Living in Oklahoma is always an adventure when it comes to the weather!
 Opening the windows in your house is something we take very seriously as we want to make sure we are protecting your home from the elements.
 We would hate to remove your windows and have rain, hail, sleet or snow come pouring in so we always keep an eye on the weather during every project.
 Therefore, if there is at least a 50% change of precipitation we will likely reschedule the work to be done either the next day or another day of your choosing that we can work into our schedule.

 In the Summer the temperatures can reach dangerously high levels.
-If the real temperature goes 100° or over, we will likely cease work and return as early as you are comfortable with opening your home the next day.
+If the real or feels like temperature goes 100° or over, we will likely cease work and return as early as you are comfortable with opening your home the next day.

 Even though we typically have fairly mild Winters, it can occasionally get too cold to safely work outside.
-If the real temperature is 30° or below, we will either postpone the work to begin later in the day or wait until the following day for warmer temperatures.
+If the real or feels like temperature is 30° or below, we will either postpone the work to begin later in the day or wait until the following day for warmer temperatures.

 These temperature ranges will increase the project times and more than likely cause some projects to take longer.
 However, we are committed to protecting our employees from heat exhaustion, heat strokes and/or frostbite so we appreciate your understanding.